 Individual homes for vulnerable families & orphans

 Teams will work alongside our in-country partners, TAWREF (Tanzania Women’s Research Foundation), to support the construction of homes for vulnerable families and orphans in the Moshi rural and urban areas.
-We have constructed a total of 116 family homes since 2011, providing a brighter future for our beneficiaries and their wider communities.
+We have constructed over 100 family homes, providing a brighter future for our beneficiaries and their wider communities.

 Kazunzu Village of Hope